anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 to ensure that the pledge is able to process the voucher, the registrar requests this format via the HTTP Accept header field when requesting the voucher.
 Further, the RVR artifact and the PVR artifact inside should also use the same format to limit the number of required format encoders.
 Note that BRSKI-PRM allows for alternative formats such as CMS-signed JSON as used in BRSKI {{!RFC8995}} or COSE-signed CBOR for constrained environments, when defined by other specifications.
-Overall, a MASA responsible for BRSKI-PRM capabable pledges MUST support the same formats as supported by those pledges.
+Overall, a MASA responsible for BRSKI-PRM capable pledges MUST support the same formats as supported by those pledges.

 Once the MASA receives the RVR artifact, it MUST perform the verification as described in {{Section 5.5 of !RFC8995}}.
 Depending on policy, the MASA MAY chose the type of assertion to perform.